 Bordentown grew into a thriving shipping and manufacturing center in the nineteenth century.
-Local industries included ironworks, a shipyard and canning factory.
-A wide range of products such as window fittings, varnish, carriages and clothing were produced here.
+Local industries included ironworks, a shipyard, and a canning factory.
+A wide range of products such as window fittings, varnish, carriages, and clothing was produced here.
 The importance of Bordentown as a rail center diminished after the Pennsylvania Railroad took over the Camden and Amboy lines in the 1870s, but it continued to be an important junction.
 Today, it is a station on the light rail River Line connecting Trenton and Camden.

 Although never a large town, Bordentown has had many famous residents.
 Political writer and activist Thomas Paine (1737–1809) and statesman Francis Hopkinson (1737–1791), signer of the Declaration of Independence, lived here in the eighteenth century.
 During the American Revolution, Bordentown was occupied by Hessian mercenaries and was attacked by the British in 1778.